Carnival End-of-Season Ice Show Information

 Cost for participating this year is $30. $10 for each additional event/skating day for those who skate more than once/week. (excluding the PA number).

-The Carnival this year is on Saturday April 1, 2017 and we will again be having two shows, one at 12 p.m. and one at 4 p.m.
+The Carnival this year is on Saturday March 30, 2019 and we will be having one show at ? p.m.
 Our Carnival Committee and coaches are already working hard at organizing, to ensure that this year's event is the best one ever.
 This letter is a reminder to our returning members and an explanation for those of you who are going to be involved this year for the first time.

 Acton Skating Club prides itself on being one of the only small skating clubs, who still puts on an annual ice show.
 This is truly the highlight of the skater’s year.
 It is an opportunity for all of our skaters from PreCan to the StarSkate to show what they can do.
 This event takes a lot of planning, organization and VOLUNTEERS, to make it successful.